lukedickens/asp_recipe_graphs/README.md

 # ASP recipe graphs

 The code in this repository is for reasoning about ingredient substitution and various properties of cooking recipes that have been represented in graphical form.
+Specifically, it is an implementation of the formalism described in [BDD+24] "A Graphical Formalism for Commonsense Reasoning with Recipes", by Antonis Bikakis , Aissatou Diallo , Luke Dickens, Anthony Hunter and Rob Miller.

 The code is written in the Potassco (Clingo) dialect of Answer Set Programming (ASP).
 It is assumed that the user has a working knowledge of ASP, and has a version of Python enablled Clingo installed (see https://potassco.org/).

-## Reference
-This code is based on the definitions within:
-[BDD+24] "A Graphical Formalism for Commonsense Reasoning with Recipes", by Antonis Bikakis , Aissatou Diallo , Luke Dickens, Anthony Hunter, Rob Miller
+For reasons of efficiency and clarity, the code has been split into several .lp files contained within various subdirectories of this repository.
+Depending on the computational task at hand, an appropriate subset (variable length list) of these files can be added as an argument to a single command-line call to Clingo.

 ## Quick-start: Paper Examples

 Later in this README we describe a general use of the library.
-First, we list a series of executions that recreate the examples in Section 10 of the paper [BDD+24].
-Each command should be executed from within the root directory of the git repository, hereafter referred to as `'.'`.
+First, we list a series of executions that correspond to examples in Section 10 of [BDD+24].
+Each command should be executed from within the root directory of the Git repository, hereafter referred to as `'.'`.

 ### Testing recipe graph for spaghetti-pomodoro